mauro7inf/offtonic-audioplayer/README.md

 Retrieves the class instance from the class registry with the given `<className>`, if it exists.
 You shouldn't have to call this method directly, since this is called from `createComponent` already.

 #### `addModule(<modulePath>)`
 Adds to the `AudioContext`'s `AudioWorklet` an `AudioWorkletProcessor` subclass located at `<modulePath>`, a (string) URL path relative to the Offtonic Audioplayer's base directory.
 If you create any `AudioWorkletProcessor` subclasses, you should add them here.
-Adding the module to the audio context's `AudioWorklet` is a required step in the Web Audio API, but the paths can be confusing since relative URLs are actually compared to the HTML file the script is loaded from rather than the location of the module you're currently in.
+Adding the module to the audio context's `AudioWorklet` is a required step in the WebAudio API, but the paths can be confusing since relative URLs are actually compared to the HTML file the script is loaded from rather than the location of the module you're currently in.
 This function simplifies this complication by considering all URLs to be relative to the base directory and turning them into absolute URLs with the `baseHref` field.

 #### `createComponent(<properties>, <player>)` — *`Component` subclass*
 Creates a `Component` instance based on `<properties>`, which is an object whose keys are property names and whose values are the property values, including the key `className`, whose value should be a class that has been previously registered with `registerClass()` (built-in classes are already registered).  `<player>` is the `Player` instance that should be attached to the component; if it is not provided (`null` or `undefined`), the default player (the global object's `player` field) will be used by default.
 If any properties themselves define a new component (by containing `className`), `createComponent()` will be recursively called on them, with the same `<player>` argument.